 Value Is Why Customers Buy from You

-customer buying from a company that offers value Customers are looking for good value for their money.
+Customers are looking for good value for their money.
 Whenever they consider making any purchase, they will compare the cost of that purchase against its perceived value.
 They will only buy something if they think its value exceeds the value of the money they will spend.
 Not only that, but in a crowded marketplace, people will only buy your products if they perceive that the value you offer is better than the value your competitors offer.

 Note that in all these cases, it is the perceived value that matters.
 In other words, it’s what your customers think is valuable, not what is actually valuable in any objective measure.
 It might not even have anything to do with what you think is most valuable about your offerings.
 Though we naturally want to start marketing to our perceived strengths, it’s more important to identify the parts of our offerings that successfully connect with our customers.
+Leveraging Digital Business Cards can help highlight these connections.

 Different Types of Value